alustig3/zoom-controller/README.md

 </div>

 ### Programming
-I developed the code using [PlatformIO](https://docs.platformio.org/en/latest/boards/espressif32/esp32dev.html).
-I used an [ESP-PROG](https://www.digikey.com/en/products/detail/espressif-systems/ESP-PROG/10259352?s=N4IgTCBcDaIKYGcAOBaJAnA9gcxAXQF8g) to program the ESP32 microcontroller.
+The code was developed using [PlatformIO](https://docs.platformio.org/en/latest/boards/espressif32/esp32dev.html).
+An [ESP-PROG](https://www.digikey.com/en/products/detail/espressif-systems/ESP-PROG/10259352?s=N4IgTCBcDaIKYGcAOBaJAnA9gcxAXQF8g) was used to program the ESP32 microcontroller.
 You should be able to use the platform.ini file from this repository, you'll just need to change the upload port.
 The platform.ini will automatically download the requisite [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) library and ESP32 and Arduino.
 # Feedback